Integral Harnack estimates and the rate of extinction of singular fractional diffusion: Introduction and main results

-For ease of presentation we preferred to state Theorem \ref{lr} for locally bounded solutions that are locally nonnegative.
-Nevertheless, these two requirements are redundant, see Remarks \ref{RMK-Bundedness}, \ref{RMK-nonnegative} for a more detailed analysis.
+For ease of presentation we prefer to state Theorem \ref{lr} for locally bounded solutions that are locally non-negative.
+Nevertheless, these two requirements are redundant, see Remarks \ref{RMK-Bundedness}, \ref{RMK-non-negative} for a more detailed analysis.
 2pt

 Our second result compares the supremum of the integral of $u$ in a ball, over a time interval, to the infimum of the integral of $u$ in a larger ball.